 Dimension

 Dimensions are data categories.
-Dimension values (the data contained by the dimension) are names, descriptions or other characteristics of a category.
+Dimension values (the data contained by the dimension) are names, descriptions, or other characteristics of a category.

 Date range dimension

 This option appears if your data source has a valid date dimension.
-For Google Ads and Analytics data sources, this option is automatically set to the Date dimension.

 The Date range dimension is used as the basis for limiting the date range of the chart.
 For example, this is the dimension used if you set a date range property for the chart, or if a viewer of the report uses a date range control to limit the time frame.